rancherlabs/delve-debugger/docs/guides/README-fleet.md

 ```

 NOTE: currently make support for debug symbols is under review: https://github.com/rancher/fleet/pull/961
+A 0.3.9 fork with the patch is available here: https://github.com/moio/fleet/tree/v0.3.9-dbg

 6. either push built images onto a registry, or import them into your cluster nodes manually.
 If you are using [k3d](https://k3d.io):